-The trade situation for UK barley is more clear-cut than for wheat, as the UK is a consistent net exporter of the commodity.
-The agronomic challenges presented by black-grass have led to an increase in both the spring barley area and production, which have contributed to maintaining an exportable surplus.
+The trade situation for UK barley is more clear-cut than for wheat, with the UK a consistent net exporter of the commodity.
+The agronomic challenges presented by black-grass have contributed to an increase in both the barley area and production, which have led to maintaining an exportable surplus.

-A considerable proportion of UK barley imports are from the EU (Figure 4a), with the RoI a key supplier.
-For exports, the EU is once again the main destination (Figure 4b), with Spain and Portugal as important customers.
-Nevertheless, a sizable proportion is also shipped to non-EU markets, such as Algeria, Tunisia and Saudi Arabia as feed grain.
+A considerable proportion of UK barley imports are from the EU (see below), with the RoI a key supplier.
+For exports, the EU is once again the main destination, with Spain and Portugal as important customers.
+Nevertheless, a sizeable proportion is also shipped to non-EU markets such as Algeria, Tunisia and Saudi Arabia as feed grain.